-This outline of the brain shows the temporal lobe.
+This outline of the brain, on the opposite page, shows the temporal lobe.
 This is one of four lobes in the brain.

 On the outline, sketch the location of the THREE other lobes.
 Label these THREE lobes AND the cerebellum.
 [3 marks]